keithasaurus/simple_html/README.md

 ### Template-less.
 Type-safe.
 Minified by default.
 Fast.

 simple_html allows you to create HTML in standard Python.
 Benefits include:
-- it's typically faster than jinja2 -- up to 20x faster
+- typically faster than jinja2 -- up to 15x faster
-- it typically renders fewer bytes than template-based rendering
+- typically renders fewer bytes than template-based rendering
-- types mean your editor and tools can help you write correct code faster
+- types let your editor and tools help you write correct code faster
 - lightweight and framework agnostic
+- always renders valid html

 ### Installation